 It’s been said that you’re never more than a few feet away from a spider – and that’s especially true in Texas.
 It’s hard to go too long without running into one.
 Everyone should have a basic understanding of the types of spiders you’ll find in Texas.
 As well as how to avoid having to share your homes with them!
 Fortunately, only two of the spiders commonly found in Central Texas are potentially harmful to humans.
 This article will cover the most common families of spiders found in Texas.
 And what you can do to prevent them from finding their way into your spaces.

-Walking right smack into the middle of a spider web is a rite of passage for most Texans, and even with the knowledge that the vast majority of these arachnids pose no threat to us – they can still manage to make the skin crawl.
+Walking right smack into the middle of a spider web is a rite of passage for most Texans.
+Even with the knowledge that the vast majority of these arachnids pose no threat to us – they can still manage to make the skin crawl.
 Spiders are an important part of the ecosystem and they’re pest control experts in their own right.
-Spiders are insectivores, predators that largely dine on insects like ants, mosquitos and flies – or even other spiders.
+Spiders are insectivores, predators that largely dine on insects like ants, mosquitos, and flies – or even other spiders.
 The bottom line is that without spiders – we’d be dealing with a whole lot more pests.
 So when you step outside with a flashlight and see all the eyes in the grass – think of them as your own squad of insect hunters.

 Ways to Keep Spiders Away

 There are plenty of things you can do to prevent spiders from entering your home.
 Even ways you can make sure your property as a whole isn’t overly inviting.
 Much of this has to do with making sure your home is sealed well, from windows and doors to your siding and foundation.

 When it comes to your property, it’s important to refrain from having piles of debris, wood, or other materials that bugs love.